-3. Litigation relating to a client's share transfer:
+1. Litigation relating to a client's share transfer:

-On 7 July 2016, the Company was sued as a co-defendant (Defendant no. 4) in a case relating to a client's share transfer, with the plaintiff seeking the return of the securities or payment of compensation.
-The amount in dispute is approximately Baht 38 million (it cannot be determined what portion of this amount in dispute belongs to the Company, since there are 4 co-defendants).
+On 7 July 2016, the Company was sued as a co-defendant (fourth defendant) in a case relating to a client's share transfer, with the plaintiff seeking the return of the securities or payment of compensation.
+The amount in dispute is approximately 38 million baht (it cannot be determined what portion of this amount in dispute belongs to the Company, since there are 4 co-defendants).
 The Company's lawyer has considered the case and believes that the Company has evidence to refute the allegations.
-The case is being considered by the Court of First Instance, which has yet to issue a final judgement, meaning that the outcome cannot yet be determined.
+The case is being considered by the Court of First Instance, which has yet to issue a final judgment, meaning that the outcome cannot yet be determined.
 The Company's management believes that they will not suffer losses.
 The Company therefore has not yet recorded any entries in the accounts for the contingent liabilities from this litigation.